Anti-vaccine chiropractors rising force of misinformation | WTOP

 Participants traveled from around the country to a Wisconsin Dells resort for a sold-out convention that was, in fact, a sea of misinformation and conspiracy theories about vaccines and the pandemic.
 The featured speaker was the anti-vaccine activist who appeared in the 2020 movie “Plandemic,” which pushed false COVID-19 stories into the mainstream.
 One session after another discussed bogus claims about the health dangers of mask wearing and vaccines.

-The convention was organized by a profession that has become a major purveyor of vaccine misinformation during the pandemic: chiropractors.
+The convention was organized by members of a profession that has become a major purveyor of vaccine misinformation during the pandemic: chiropractors.

 At a time when the surgeon general says misinformation has become an urgent threat to public health, an investigation by The Associated Press found a vocal and influential group of chiropractors has been capitalizing on the pandemic by sowing fear and mistrust of vaccines.